-Water companies in the UK are regulated by several Government bodies which audit and report on our performance each year.
+Like all UK water companies, we're regulated by several Government bodies which monitor and compare our performance each year.

-South East Water aims to provide the best possible service and we work with all our regulators to meet stringent UK and European legislation.
+We work closely with all our regulators to make sure we meet stringent UK and European legislation

 Ofwat is the economic regulator whose role is to agree the prices that can be charged by water companies.
 Ofwat also scrutinises the services provided to customers to ensure that companies meet the conditions of their licences.

 Defra (Department for Environment, Food and Rural Affairs) deals with all aspects of policy relating to the water industry and we operate under a licence granted by the Secretary of State.
 It also approves water companies’ 25 year Water Resources Management Plans.